AI/ML, Streaming Architecture, Feature Engineering

 Data Governance for ML Pipelines

 As real-time ML systems scale, data governance becomes critical.
-Governance platforms provide:
+Conduktor provides comprehensive governance capabilities specifically designed for streaming ML pipelines:

-Audit logs: Track all changes to feature pipelines and model deployments
+Audit logs: Track all changes to feature pipelines and model deployments, essential for regulated industries.

-For example, governance systems can enforce that all events in the transactions topic include required fields (user_id, amount, timestamp) before feature engineering begins, preventing silent failures in downstream ML pipelines.
+For example, Conduktor can enforce that all events in the transactions topic include required fields (user_id, amount, timestamp) with valid data types and ranges before feature engineering begins, preventing silent failures in downstream ML pipelines.
+This governance layer acts as quality gates between data producers and ML consumers.

 Use Cases and Implementation